KenAKAFrosty/media-queries-in-react/README.md

 ### So far these are pretty simple examples, but where this can come in very handy is when you need to combine a media query with some other conditon or piece of data, like a prop.

-##### (That other data usually won't be available to your CSS, so it becomes a song and dance to get the two to cooperate, and breaks easily.)
+##### ( You may have run into this before.
+That other data usually won't be available to your CSS, so when you try to coordinate your CSS with everything going on in your JSX, it's a pain and it breaks easily.
+Not anymore! 😀)

 <br>
 <br>